 Our youth leaders are great role models committed to strengthening teens’ interest in Judaism and social action/social justice.
 Our programs stimulate and challenge our teens, providing pathways to live consciously and to be involved with the Jewish community and the greater world.

 Hitoreri, our monthly teen-only Kabbalat Shabbat & dinner, is a BJ teen tradition.
-Teens participate in a mindfulness-style Kabbalat Shabbat service, led by one of the BJ rabbis, where we leave behind the hectic energy of the school week and transition into the peacefulness of Shabbat.
+Teens participate in a mindfulness-style Kabbalat Shabbat service led by one of the BJ rabbis; we leave behind the hectic energy of the school week and transition into the peacefulness of Shabbat.
 This is followed by a delicious Shabbat dinner and plenty of down time for the teens to catch up and hang out.

 Throughout the year, teens take part in a number of service opportunities chosen by the Teen Executive Board.
-Previous days of service have included work with Met Council, Riverside Park Conservancy, Midnight Run, Habitat for Humanity, and more.
+Previous days of service include volunteering with Met Council, Riverside Park Conservancy, Midnight Run, Habitat for Humanity, and more.

 Ozrim (helpers) serve as classroom aides forat Kadima@BJ and as service leader aides at weekly Shabbat Family services.
 This hands-on experience working with students in an educational setting is a great way to give back to theyour BJ community.
 Community service hours are awarded to participating Ozrim, and returning Ozrim can elect to be paid.
 Ozrim form important relationships with their students, and are invaluable to our community.

 All our experiences include community building retreats and Shabbat based programs, in addition to international service learning trips internationally and educational domestic trips.

 Moving Traditions emboldens teens by fostering self-discovery, challenging sexism, and inspiring a commitment to Jewish life and learning.